Code-Institute-Submissions/CobraKai/README.md

 * My navbar did not work across a few breakpoints so I added a Bootstrap navbar to ensure at each breakpoint the navbar is responsive.
 The new navbar can be seen [here](assets/images/navbar.png) where it becomes a dropdown navbar which is much more user friendly for smaller devices.

+* General bugs throughout my pages were layout issues on different devices and I fixed these by using margins and paddings which can be seen in my CSS.

-## Testing
+# Testing
-* I tested my media queries and responsive design using the dev tools on chrome, as you can see the tablet view [here](assets/images/media-query-tablet-index.png) for the index page.
+* I tested my media queries and responsive design using the dev tools on chrome, as you can see the tablet view [here](assets/images/1024.png) for the index page, gallery page [here](assets/images/1024gallery.png), signup page [here](assets/images/1024signup.png) and finally the classes page [here](assets/images/1024classes.png).

+* The same testing was done using the mobile view for the [index](assets/images/670index.png), [gallery](assets/images/670gallery), [signup](assets/images/670gallery.png) and the [classes](assets/images/670classes.png).

 * I tested my media queries for the mobile view using dev tools which can be seen [here](assets/images/media-query-mobile-index.png)